cloak-design/Cloak-Wallets/README.md

 #### If cloakcoin doesnt start, please post the output of:

 dd cloakcoin-qt | grep found
-to the comments with your distribution name and version.
+to the chat with your distribution name and version.

 ## Cloakteam
 For additional help and support you can find us here: